 So, you’ve decided to get married in the Smoky Mountains.
 Now what?

-Check the Pigeon Forge Calendar of Events to avoid high traffic weekends such as “The Grand Rod Run” or “Shades of the Past.”
-These car shows are usually scheduled for the third weekend in April, and the first two weekends in September.
-Unless you’re coming specifically for one of these car shows, AVOID those weekends or book lodging as close to your wedding venue as possible.
+Check the Pigeon Forge Calendar of Events to avoid high traffic weekends such as the Rod Runs.
+These car shows are usually scheduled for the middle of April and the middle of September.
+Unless you’re coming specifically for one of these car shows, avoid those weekends or book lodging as close to your wedding venue as possible.
 Otherwise your guests can get stuck in up to three-hour delays on the main parkway, Highway 441.

 4) Decide what kind of wedding experience you want to have that is line with your budget, and start looking for your venue.